Last updated: March 2022

-As we can see, differences between writers’ habits couldn’t stop them on the road to success.
-They chose the most rewarding routines for their work and creative lives intuitively.
-Their habits are the result of their attitude to writing (but not vice versa).
+As we see, famous writers’ habits (even if awkward) couldn’t stop them on the road to success.
+They chose the most rewarding routines for effective writing and creative life intuitively.
+Their habits are the result of their attitude to good writing.

-Speaking about the most extraordinary habits, the only tenable explanation is writers’ attempt to limelight.
-For example, Hunter Thompson asked his remains to be fired into the sky after his death.
-Such stories are interesting to tell your friends in a bar; unfortunately, we can not find any other practical use for them.
+For example, Hunter Thompson asked to fire his remains into the sky.
+Sure, such stories are interesting to tell your friends in a bar, but, unfortunately, we can not find any other practical use for them.

 The black swan theory by Nassim Nicholas Taleb explains why it’s wrong to judge success by who is a winner.
-This is the reason to opt out ideas to sniff rotten apples or write blindfolded unless you find a rational advantage of this ritual.
+And it’s the reason to opt-out ideas to sniff rotten apples or write blindfolded unless you find a rational advantage of this ritual.

 What Can We Learn From This Info?

-Well, the debate concerning the most useful writing habits is never-ending.
+The debate concerning the best writing habit is never-ending.
 But any information is useless without practical insights.
-Hence, if you’re serious about your writing, here are several suggestions for our readers:
+Hence, if you’re serious about your writing, here go several suggestions:

-- Every detail of your interior or writing process is useful if that helps your creativity.
-Try experimenting as much as you can;
+- Every detail of your interior or writing process is helpful for your creativity.
+Try experimenting as much as you can.

-- Your own useful habits do not need any rational explanations because they are proven with results.
+- Your habits do not need any rational explanations if they lead to effective writing and are resulting.

 It’s not easy to find your way.
-Sometimes it takes years to succeed.
-And that’s why writing masterpieces is so valuable.
-Welcome to the world of uncertainty! =)
+Sometimes it takes years to succeed, and some famous writers have already proved it.
+That’s why good writing masterpieces are so valuable.
+So, welcome to the world of uncertainty! =)